- Welcome to the Knowledge Base

 - 'Microsoft 365 OAuth (EWS API) - Impersonated logon' enables the Administrator to use Office 365 authentication to configure impersonation for all of the users in the Organization.
 Users do not need to authenticate themselves via Workbooks Preferences.

 NOTE: When using "Domain\Username" format please ensure to use a back-slash, as shown, a forward-slash will not be recognised and will result in a failure to communicate with the Exchange provider.

 NOTE: When using either of the OAuth methods, you will not need to locate or enter your EWS URL as this is done automatically through Office365.

 Method 1: Automatic detection

-If the Automatic detection was successful then this means that the Exchange credentials entered were valid for Exschange validation.
-If not, the possible errors you will receive will be one of the following;
+If the Automatic detection was successful then this means that the Exchange credentials entered were valid for Exchange validation.
+If not, you may see one of the following errors;

 - AutoDiscoverFailed - The autodiscover service did not manage to obtain Exchange Web Service URL.
-If this occurs Workbooks suggests utilising Method 2 of this Knowledge base article, please contact support@Workbooks if this problem persists.
+If this occurs we recommend using Method 2 (Manual Configuration) as opposed to autodiscovery.

 - Unauthorized - Either the Username or Password is invalid.

 - ErrorNonExistentMailbox - The email address provided is invalid.